sokolovdp/leaderboard_grpc/README.md

 # Demo Leaderboard project of API based on gRPC Python framework with Rest API as a gateway.
-gRPC server implements a leaderboard API for games. gRPC client is used to test the API.
-The client communicates with the server only via ​gRPC, but the client is also accessible by Rest API.
+gRPC server implements a leaderboard API for games.
+Server communicates with gRPC client.
+The client communicates with the server only via ​gRPC, but it is also receive and sends player scores and ranking information via traditional Rest API.

 ## Functionality
 The gRPC server is capable of doing the following things: